priya-balajii/Cryptocurrency-Analysis-Dashboard/README.md

 - Objective Statement:
   * Dynamic Cryptocurrency Analysis Dashboard using Power Bi and DAX language
-  * To Analyze historical performance of 25 cryptocurrencies and their volume.
+  * Screen 1 : To Analyze historical performance of 25 cryptocurrencies and their volume.
-  * To compare price and volume of 2 user selected cryptocurrencies and thier volume.
+  * Screen 2 : To compare price and volume of 2 user selected cryptocurrencies and thier volume.
-  * Scenario builder, that let's you choose volume and purchase date of a coin and see the present value of that purchase
+  * Screen 3 : Scenario builder, that let's you choose volume and purchase date of a coin and see the present value of that purchase

 - Methodology / Analytic Technique:
   * Descriptive analysis